mgattozzi/mgattozzi/posts/rust-wasm.md

 ## What is wasm?

-If you haven't heard of it wasm is a binary format to run programs at native speeds in the browser.
+If you haven't heard of it wasm is a binary format to run programs at native speed in the browser.
 What?
-"That's crazy" you might say, well here's an example of it [being used for a neural network to generate anime faces][moe_moe_kyun].
+"That's ridiculous" you might say, well here's an example of it [being used for a neural network to generate anime faces][moe_moe_kyun].
 The code for that isn't written in JavaScript.
 Now while that may not be your cup of tea you might be interested in the fact that someone put the [Godot Game Engine][godot] into the browser.
-This is all early days kind of stuff with wasm but it highlights an important things: Wasm is powerful, wasm is fast enough, and soon we will be able to run any application on a single platform; the web.
+This is all early days kind of stuff with wasm, but it highlights some important things: wasm is powerful, wasm is fast enough, and soon we will be able to run any application on a single platform; the web.

 This is a *big* deal.
 Just the other day